Leaced/Sway-config/README.md

 # SwayWM
-My current Sway Config.
+My current Sway Config for Arch Linux.
 Place this files in XDG_CONFIG_HOME and edit the background images in sway/config.
+On other Distros there could be problems, if they have no systemd or are missing gnu-utils.

 **Includes:**
 - custom menu with screenshots, gammastep-toggle and other functions